Ristella

-Ristella is a genus of skinks endemic to the Western Ghats of southwestern India.
-They are commonly known as cat skinks because of their retractile claws.
+Ristella is a genus of skinks, lizards in the family Scincidae.
+The genus is endemic to the Western Ghats of southwestern India.
+Member species are commonly known as cat skinks because of their retractile claws.
 This genus can be instantly identified by the presence of only four fingers in forelimbs in all the species (instead of the usual five).
-All the members look more or less similar and are drab dark brown to blackish in complexion with paler undersides.
-This poorly known groups of lizards are diurnal, insectivorous, terrestrial to semi fossorial in habits.
+All the members look more or less similar, and are drab dark brown to blackish in colouration, with paler undersides.
+This poorly known group of lizards is diurnal, insectivorous, terrestrial to semi-fossorial in habits.
 They inhabit deep leaf-litter and grasslands in montane forests and rainforests.

 Description

-Palatine and pterygoid bones in contact on the median line of the palate, which is toothless;palatine notch small, far behind, corresponding to the posterior notch of the tongue.
-Teeth conical.
-Eyelids well developed, scaly.
-Ear-opening distinct.
-Nostril pierced in a single nasal; no supranasals; prefrontals small or coalesced; frontoparietals and interparietal distinct.
-Limbs well developed, anterior with 4, posterior with 5 digits; claws completely retractile into a large compressed sheath formed of one large scale cleft beneath.
+Lizards of the genus Ristella share the following characters.
+The palatine and pterygoid bones are in contact on the median line of the palate, which is toothless.
+The palatine notch is small, far behind, corresponding to the posterior notch of the tongue.
+The teeth are conical.
+The eyelids are well developed, and are scaly.
+The ear-opening is distinct.
+The nostril is pierced in a single nasal scale.
+There are no supranasals.
+The prefrontals are small or coalesced.
+The frontoparietals and the interparietal are distinct.
+The limbs are well developed.
+The anterior limbs have four digits, and the posterior have five.
+The claws are completely retractile, each into a large compressed sheath formed of one large scale cleft beneath.

 Geographic range

-All species in this genus are endemic to the Western Ghats hill-tracts of southwestern India.
+All species in the genus Ristella are endemic to the Western Ghats hill-tracts of southwestern India.
 Currently these skinks have been recorded from the southern and central Western Ghats of Tamil Nadu, Kerala and Karnataka states.
 Hill ranges such as Travancore hills, High Ranges, Anaimalai, Nilgiris, Palni Hills, Coorg, Canara and Goa Ghats have been known to harbour these lizards.